Sriharan-S/varsync/README.md

 # VarSYNC

-**VarysNC** is a Python package for managing user-specific variables with a web interface.
+**VarSYNC** is a Python package for managing user-specific variables with a web interface.
 It allows users to create, read, update, and delete variables and provides a straightforward API for accessing these variables in Python.

 ## Features